Here’s the best way to tell your contacts that you have a new phone number:

 “This is <insert first and last name>, texting you from my new phone number.
 My old phone number <insert number here> is no longer good.
 Please update your contacts accordingly.”

-If you want to learn all about the best ways to tell your contacts that you have a new phone number and get text samples, then you’re in the right place.
+If you want to learn all about notifying your contacts that you have a new phone number with sample text messages, then you’re in the right place.

 Let’s get started!

 Is One Method Better than Others for Letting People Know You have a New Phone Number?